Welcome

 Hello!

-This webpage was developed to show my career portfolio, gather useful technical information in my toolbox pages and provide links to third-party stuff, such as profiles of coworkers and interesting people.
+This webpage was developed to show my career portfolio, gather useful technical information in my toolbox pages, thoughts, and provide links to third-party stuff, such as profiles of coworkers and interesting people.
 I hope you like to be here! :)

 Don’t hesitate to contact me if you realize I can help you with something.